InfinityPowerGlove/infinitypowerglove.github.io/_posts/2018-05-07-angular-compiler-arrow-function-bug.markdown

 {% endhighlight %}

 I've opened up a [GitHub issue](https://github.com/angular/angular/issues/23829) on the Angular repository, so hopefully this gets addressed in the future!

+**UPDATE** May 11, 2018: [trotyl](https://github.com/trotyl) on GitHub [correctly identified](https://github.com/angular/angular/issues/23829#issuecomment-388263907) the root cause of the problem as a
+[tsickle](https://github.com/angular/tsickle) issue.
+Therefore, I have created a [GitHub issue](https://github.com/angular/tsickle/issues/802) on tsickle for this as well.